QuietWire-Civic-AI/civic-ai-canon/Explainers/01_CivicAI_Basics/Why_Some_Minds_Cannot_Meet_Geometric_Model.md

 It’s not narcissism.
 It’s *topological self-protection*.

-His manifold cannot support a dimension of shared emotional reality.
+Their manifold cannot support a dimension of shared emotional reality.
 It folds that dimension into the safest available projection.

-When you attempt to connect with him on that dimension, the mapping fails.
+When you attempt to connect with them on that dimension, the mapping fails.

 What you feel is not anger.
 It is the sensation of: